postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/validating-requests-against-schema.md

 ## Validating requests

-To execute validation on your requests, you need to link their collection to an API.
+If you want your requests to be validated, your collection must be linked to an API.

 A collection is linked to an API if you [generate it from a schema](docs/postman/design-and-develop-apis/the-api-workflow/#generating-a-collection-from-a-schema) or [add it as a relation to an existing API](/docs/postman/design-and-develop-apis/the-api-workflow/#developing-an-api).